Weed Measurements Guide: From Grams to Ounces

 The Gram-First Decision System

-2. Calculate cost per gram: Divide the total price by the number of grams to get your benchmark number
+Step 2: Calculate cost per gram.
+Divide the total price by the number of grams to get your benchmark number.

-3. Check legal limits: Confirm your grams fit within your state's possession caps
+Step 3: Check legal limits.
+Confirm your grams fit within your state's possession caps.

-This system works for any situation, whether you're evaluating a friend's offer, comparing dispensary prices, or planning a purchase within legal limits.
+This system works for any situation, whether you're evaluating a friend's offer, researching where to buy, or planning a purchase within legal limits.

 Master the Fundamentals